markclifton/GameProject-2018/README.md

 ## What is Project Sane?
 ProjectSane is a game engine being developed in a Linux environment and making use of C++ and OpenGL.
 This could be expanded to other operating systems in the future, but the focus will be linux.
 The goal of the project is to write a game engine that can be used to write a game(s).

+Recently added support for Windows 10.
+On Windows, the project should be self-contained and not need anything beyond CMake and a compiler.
+Linux requires some libraries to be installed by the user.

 ### Things completed (mostly):
 * 2D Rendering (Rectangle, Triangles, other simple shapes)
 * 3D Rendering (Models)